nfrance-conseil/zeplic/README.md

 ```

 - *enable*: to activate the dataset
-- *docker*: dataset to receive the snapshots
+- *slave*: dataset to receive the snapshots
 - *name*: name of dataset
 - *consul*: configuration using Consul (director's mode)
 - *snap_prefix*: prefix of snapshot name (dataset@PREFIX_DATE)